-Every time I visit a place that is universally considered to be a “must see” or a “wonder of the world”, I quietly prepare myself to be disappointed.
-Mass popularity often brings visitors (us including) to the places that are totally overrated.
-Mount Rushmore, Stonehenge, the peeing boy statue in Brussels – my personal list of overrated sights is long.
-My anticipated skepticism is often warranted because mass tourism dilutes the value of places, sights, and experiences by bringing forth people who only care about snapping an Instagram-worthy picture without mentally being present.
+Every time I visit a place that is universally considered to be a “must-see” or a “wonder of the world”, I quietly prepare myself to be disappointed.
+Mass popularity often brings visitors (us including) to places that are totally overrated.
+Mount Rushmore, Stonehenge, the peeing boy statue - my personal list of overrated sights is long.
+My anticipated skepticism is often warranted because mass tourism brings forth people who only care about snapping an Instagram-worthy picture without paying attention to the subject itself.
 They rush and crowd and search for the best selfie angle, just for the sake of posting on social media or later boasting “been there, done that”.
-The best example is Mona Lisa, where it is no longer possible to appreciate and study the painting as it is constantly swarmed by crowds of tourists pointing their cameras and smartphones at it and then walking away without even glancing at the painting itself.
+The best example is the Mona Lisa, where it is no longer possible to appreciate the painting as it is constantly swarmed by crowds of tourists pointing their cameras and smartphones at it and then walking away without even glancing at the painting itself.

-When we travel, we always think twice about visiting places which have become a little too popular.
+When we travel, we always think twice about visiting places that have become a little too popular.
 Waiting for three hours in line to go to the top of the Eiffel Tower?
-That’s an easy no. Wasting half a day out of our precious 5-day driving tour of Ireland to go and kiss a stone at Blarney Castle?
+That’s an easy no. Wasting half a day out of a 6-day driving tour of Ireland to go and kiss a stone at Blarney Castle?
 We can skip that too.
 If we do visit a popular sight, we always try to find a way to dodge the crowds.
 In Rio de Janeiro, for example, we woke up early to be the first who entered the platform of the Christ Redeemer statue.
-We had the place for ourselves for the first 15 minutes before it got crushed with visitors.
-In China, to avoid crowds, we hired a driver and paid him more than 100$ to take us to a remote and a less visited portion of the Great Wall of China.
+We had the place for ourselves for the first 15 minutes before it got crushed with people.
+In China, to avoid crowds, we hired a driver and paid him more than 100$ to take us to a remote and a less visited portion of the Great Wall.
 So, when we recently visited Mexico and planned to go to Chichen Itza, I was a little bit apprehensive.
 Is Chichen Itza overrated?
 Is it worth the hype?
 Or is it popular only because people at Cancun’s all-inclusive hotels have nothing else to do?
-Also, how can we get the most out of our visit considering it is one of the most visited places in the entire Mexico?
+Also, how can we get the most out of our visit considering it is one of the most visited places in entire Mexico?
 These questions constantly lingered in the back of my mind.

-Some parts of Chichen Itza were off limits and closed to visitors, but the park had plenty of interesting places to cover.
-For me personally, the highlight of Chichen Itza was not the pyramid (although it is very impressive), but rather elaborate Mayan carvings found throughout the sight.
-At other Mayan ruins that we visited, we barely saw any well-preserved carvings showcasing Mayan art.
-The open-air museum of Chichen Itza had these intricate carvings on full display, and we eagerly scrutinized them, and especially those on the walls of the giant Mayan ball court.
-The ball court was an impressive sight in its own due to the gigantic size dwarfing the ball courts we visited at other sites.
-What I also found particularly interesting is that not a single guide was certain how the Mayan ball game was played and what were the rules.
+Some parts of Chichen Itza were off-limits and closed to visitors, but the park had plenty of interesting places to cover.
+For me personally, the highlight was not the main pyramid (although it is very impressive), but rather the elaborate carvings found throughout the sight.
+At other ruins that we visited during our trip, we barely saw any well-preserved carvings showcasing Mayan art.
+The open-air museum of Chichen Itza had these intricate carvings on full display, and we eagerly scrutinized them, especially those on the walls of the giant ball court.
+The ball court is impressive due to its size, dwarfing the ball courts we visited at other sites.
+What I also found particularly interesting is that not a single guide was certain about how the Mayan ball game was played and what were the rules.
 So much mystery.

 We could have easily spent the entire day at Chichen Itza; however, by noon, the midday heat started to make the place unbearably hot, and the mobs of tourists from Cancun’s all-inclusive hotels started crowding around us.
 After witnessing a man angling to take pictures of the Chichen Itza pyramid reflected in his girlfriend’s sunglasses for ten minutes straight, we decided it was time to go.